All Episodes

 I'm on the road at least four hours a day.

-And uh yeah I'm a truck driver.
+And, you know, I'm a truck driver.

-I have seen tons of uh Trump bumper stickers down here and uh yeah I don't know what anything about these polls.
+I have seen tons of Trump bumper stickers down here.

-I do know what I see though and uh all the guys I work with they're all going for Trump.
+And all the guys I work with, they're all going for Trump.

-Well I'm not gonna question one's patriotism.
+Well, I'm not going to question one's patriotism.

 I will question their wisdom.

-And I think that they are extraordinarily hurtful at this time at a time that we really don't have margin of error anymore in terms of the direction of the country.
+And I think that they are extraordinarily hurtful at this time, at a time that we really don't have margin of error anymore in terms of the direction of the country.

 You know, I think more than anything else, I think why immigration, why refugees is the biggest issue probably in the campaign short of peace and prosperity.

-And it really comes down to, I think, demographically Democrats have decided that the more people that they allow in from other countries, especially poorer countries, that they think they're going to be Democrats.
+And it really comes down to, I think, demographically, Democrats have decided that the more people that they allow in from other countries, especially poorer countries, that they think they're going to be Democrats.

-And I think they're looking long term, playing long ball, and they think this is a power base that they are accumulating for themselves for generations and generations to come.
+And I think they're looking long-term, playing long ball, and they think this is a power base that they are accumulating for themselves for generations and generations to come.

-But the predictable outcome of that is America's going to have to pay the Piper.
+But the predictable outcome of that is America's going to have to pay the piper, and America's going to go bankrupt.

 We are already on a path to insolvency in many ways.

-Laurie, how are you?
+Lori, how are you?

 Glad you called.

-It's great and uh certainly an honor.
+It's great and certainly an honor.

 Thank you.